Introduction: Why CSS Organization Matters

 BEM with React, Vue, and Angular

 Component-based frameworks like React, Vue, and Angular naturally align with BEM's component-oriented approach.
-However, they each offer ways to scope styles to components, which changes how you might implement BEM.
+However, each framework offers ways to scope styles to components, which changes how you might implement BEM.

 React with BEM